;

 Jazz Guitar Improvisation in ONE Lesson!

-Jazz Guitar Improvisation System that, with a concise fret board diagram & without naming a note, provides a network of options through a musical structure that outlines the limits of Classical Jazz Harmony in Major.
+Jazz Guitar Improvisation System that, with a concise fret board diagram; without naming a note, provides a network of options through a musical structure that outlines the limits of Classical Jazz Harmony in Major.
 Arranged for fret board convenience for an acoustic solo chord style.

 View instructions for use of the diagrams you see at the left for this improvisation style online.